 Definition of Purchasing Power Parity

-Purchasing Power Parity (PPP) states that the currency of two countries are in equilibrium when the purchasing power in both the countries are same.
-To put in another way, the expenditure incurred in purchasing an item in two different countries must be the same.
+Purchasing Power Parity (PPP) states that the currency of two countries is in equilibrium when the purchasing power in both countries is the same.
+To put it another way, the expenditure incurred in purchasing an item in two different countries must be the same.
 The concept of purchasing power is used globally to find the income levels of different countries.

 Let us take an example for a better understanding of the concept.

 Suppose the cost of jeans in India is Rs.
 3000.
 Taking the dollar rate at Rs.
 60/ per dollar.
 The same jeans in the US should cost $ 50.
 If the costs are identical for the same commodity in both countries, it is termed equilibrium in purchasing power parity.